Kurtyako/SIEM-Implementation/README.md

 ## Objective

 In this project, I have set up a Security Information and Event Management (SIEM) system in my home lab.
 I have configured Elasticsearch, Logstash, and Kibana (ELK).
-I have also configured it as a fleet server and deployed multiple agents to simulate a real-world security monitoring environment.
+I have also configured it as a Fleet Server and deployed multiple agents to simulate a real-world security monitoring environment.

 ### Skills Learned